Tackling the Background Bias in Sparse Object Detection via Cropped Windows: Introduction

 In the recent years, object detection, which is a fundamental part of computer vision, improved significantly.
 One of the critical improvements was the usage of deep neural networks for object detectors \cite{Girshick2015FastR-CNN,Ren2017FasterNetworks}.
 Nowadays, state-of-the-art models can accurately predict objects in generic object data sets like MS COCO \cite{Lin2014} or Pascal VOC \cite{Everingham2010TheChallenge}.

 In addition, the development of camera technology has enormously increased the resolution of the recordings.
-For example, it is possible to equip small Unmanned Aerial Vehicles (UAVs) with high-resolution cameras (4k resolution cameras or even higher).
+For example, it is possible to equip small Unmanned Aerial Vehicles (UAVs) with high-resolution cameras.

 Currently, there is a large gap between the available resolution of the recordings and the resolution, which is used by the object detectors.
 The main reason for this is the limitation of the graphics processing unit (GPU) memory and speed (see section \ref{sec_backpropagation}).